NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

     /****** updating metadata corresponding to Attribute Catalog relation in the Open Relation Table ******/

-    //free the ATTRCAT_RELIDth entry of the tableMetaInfo.
+    //set free=true for the ATTRCAT_RELIDth entry of the tableMetaInfo.

     /************ Closing Relation Catalog relation in the cache ************/

     /****** releasing the entry corresponding to Relation Catalog relation from Relation Cache Table ******/

-    // if the Relation Catalog entry of the RELCAT_RELIDth Relation Cache entry has been modified:
+    if(/* Relation Catalog entry of the RELCAT_RELIDth RelCacheEntry has been modified */) {
-    {

         /* Get the Relation Catalog entry from Cache using RelCacheTable::relCatEntryToRecord().
         Write back that entry by instantiating RecBuffer class.
-Use recId member field and recBuffer.setRecord() */ }
+Use recId member field and recBuffer.setRecord() */
+    }
+    // free the memory dynamically allocated for this RelCacheEntry

     /****** releasing the entry corresponding to Relation Catalog relation from Attribute Cache Table ******/

-    // iterate over all the entries in the linked list of the RELCAT_RELIDth Attribute Cache entry.
+    // for all the entries in the linked list of the RELCAT_RELIDth Attribute Cache entry.
     {
-        if the entry has been modified:
+        if (/* the entry has been modified */) {
-        {

             /* Get the Attribute Catalog entry from Cache using AttrCacheTable::attrCatEntryToRecord().
             Write back that entry by instantiating RecBuffer class.
 Use recId member field and recBuffer.setRecord() */
         }

         // free the memory dynamically alloted to this entry in Attribute Cache linked list.